Note: the NgOptimizedImage

 .

-.
-If you're using one of these loaders (or any other loader that does this), make sure to omit the shared base URL path from src
+If you're using a built-in third-party loader, make sure to omit the base URL path from src

 priority